hoodiecrow/ConsTcl/README.md

 __pe__

-`pe` is also similar, but it doesn't print the expression.
+`pe` is also similar, but it doesn't write the expression.
 It just evaluates what is read.
 That way I get a value object which I can pass to another command, or pick apart in different ways.